seancorfield/depstar/README.md

 > Note: for the 0.4.x releases of `depstar`, you needed to create a `classes` folder manually and add it to the classpath yourself; as of 0.5.0, this is handled automatically by `depstar`.

+## Excluding Files

+The `-X` / `--exclude` option can be used to provide one or more regex patterns that will be used to exclude unwanted files from the JAR.
+Note that the string provided will be treated as a regex (via `re-pattern`) that should be a _complete match for the full relative path and filename_.
+For example, if you wanted to exclude `clojure.core.specs.alpha` code from your JAR, you would specify `--exclude "^clojure/core/specs/alpha.*"` -- note the `^` anchor at the start of the pattern and `.*` at the end.

 ## `clojure -X` Usage

 The Clojure CLI is adding a `-X` option to execute a specific function and pass a hash map of arguments.
 See [Executing a function that takes a map](https://clojure.org/reference/deps_and_cli#_executing_a_function_that_takes_a_map) in the Deps and CLI reference for details.